• Skip to main content

 Example 4: Mailchimp’s customer loyalty

-Mailchimp not only shows the logos of its best customers, but it also shows how long each company has been a customer.
+Mailchimp shows the logos of its best customers and how long each company has been a customer.
 This does a great job of showing strong customer loyalty through social evidence, which helps to build trust and confidence in the platform.

 Example 5: Freshly’s recommendations